 “Different hives each have their own distinct personality,” Damian told me, as I watched the pair work from a safe distance.
 “This hive here—seriously AGRO.
 Right from the start.”

-Digging my hands deeper into my pockets, I asked about stings, noting the beekeepers bare hands.
-They only laughed in reply.
-“I’ve been stung 5 times already today,” Ryan said.
+Digging my hands deeper into my pockets, I asked about stings, noting the beekeepers’ bare hands.
+They laughed in reply.
+“I’ve been stung five times already today,” Ryan said.
 “It still hurts, but the phobia of bees goes away over time.”

 After the pastoral feel of Sauvie Island, I wondered if the rooftop of a downtown hotel would be an ideal place for a beehive.
-Yet stepping out onto the rooftop of the Nines Hotel—home to (but a safe distance from) Departure, a stylish rooftop restaurant—I could immediately see why bees would thrive in this environment.
+Yet stepping out onto the rooftop of the Nines Hotel—home to (but a safe distance from) Departure, a stylish rooftop restaurant and bar—I could immediately see why bees would thrive in this environment.

 We cracked open a hive and huddled around a frame for a taste.
 The difference from the Sauvie Island honey was stark—this honey was herbaceous, bright, and full of punch.
 “An ideal finishing honey,” Damian noted.
 “I’d drizzle it on cheese.”
-Honey from the rooftop is mixed into cocktails at Urban Farmer and has accompanied dishes such as foie gras.
+Honey from the hive at the Nines Hotel rooftop is mixed into cocktails at Urban Farmer and has accompanied dishes such as foie gras.

 After harvest, Bee Local honey goes through very little before reaching the jar.
 Unlike commercial honeys that are blended, ultra filtered, and heated to temperatures that rid the honey of its health benefits—think of vegetables that have been boiled for a long time, eradicating flavor and nutritional content—Bee Local honey is only lightly filtered.
 It is not heated above a certain temperature or pasteurized.
 In its raw form, the abundance of aromatics sticks around, and it retains its nutritional qualities.

-After my experience during the honey harvest in Portland, I brought a few jars back to my tiny New York kitchen—along with a little advice.
-Honey is shelf stable, and will never go bad, though it can sometimes crystallize.
+After my experience during the honey harvest in Portland, I brought a few jars back to my tiny New York City kitchen—along with a little advice.
+Honey is shelf stable and will never go bad, although it can sometimes crystallize.
 When this happens, Damian recommends gently warming it to get it running again.
 This could mean placing the jar in a sunny window, or half submerging it in a warm water bath.
 Whatever you do—don’t put it in the microwave.
 It’s raw, remember?